How do we make as little unnecessary impact on the environment as possible?

 What do we do to secure more full time jobs and a more resilient business?

-We are open all year round and work, for example, with Formakademin, the hospitality and catering course at the local college and Destination Läckö-Kinnekulle to ensure we have a highly skilled workforce.
+We are open all year round and we cooperate, for example, with the Formakademin, the hotel and restaurant training at the high school and Destination Läckö-Kinnekulle in skills supply issues.